-Using a Thermal Store with a Wood Burning Stove
+Using a Thermal Store with a Solid Fuel Stove

 If you are planning to use a solid fuel stove, AGA type cooker or renewable energy, using a thermal store as your hot water storage solution could enable you to dramatically reduce your energy bills.

 Thermal stores’ ability to capture both renewable and conventional energy sources, as well as handling multiple sources, can often make it one of the most efficient hot water storage solutions on the market.

 The approach reverses the traditional approach to hot water cylinders which uses a coil or immersion to continually heat the stored water which is drawn off on demand.
 Instead a thermal store uses the heat from the stored water to heat the water passing through the coil at mains pressure.

 The additional advantage of a thermal store is that it allows you to enjoy the benefits of mains pressure hot water and space heating with no ongoing maintenance requirement.

 Click here to view our range of Thermal Stores for Solid Fuel